 When Mr La Hada is not tending to the lowly spirit entities or greeting visitors at the caves, he is farming his sago, cashew and corn crops.
 I left the caves around 4.pm and casually asked as I was leaving what time the Jins show up, “Oh, about now.
 Always in the afternoon around 4 pm, ” he said, “But they don’t like people, and they won’t make an appearance if there is too much noise or lots of people here”.
 I was pleased to be on my way, as I glanced at my watch and quickened my pace, passing by an offering pyre of food with a tall pole and white flag on top to attract the attention of resident spirits.

-We continued our journey, following a series of large billboards announcing the Muna Island Festival.
+I continued my journey, following a series of large billboards announcing the Muna Island Festival.
 The posters promoted stallion fighting, but alas, the horses were not to be found.
-We did manage to attend day one of the festival and arrived in time for the official opening, which comprised a huge line up of Government officials including legislative committee members, the Chief of Police, the Bupati (head of Regency) and other dignities of Muna.
-Since the horses could not be found, a traditional boat race was scheduled that afternoon.
+I did manage to attend Day 1 of the festival, and arrived in time for the official opening, which comprised a huge line up of Government officials including legislative committee members, the Chief of Police, the Bupati (Head of the Regency) and other dignities of Muna.
+Since the horses could not be found, a traditional boat race was scheduled that afternoon instead.

-On arrival, we were given VIP seats in the front row, and once the dignitaries had arrived, we were invited to come up to the microphone and sing Karaoke.
-We politely declined (because neither of us can sing) and sat through about 45 minutes of speeches.
+On arrival, I was given a VIP seats in the front row, and once the dignitaries had arrived, I was invited to come up to the microphone and sing Karaoke.
+I politely declined (because I can not sing) and continued to sit through about 45 minutes of speeches.
 During this string of speeches, free lunch boxes came shuffling down the line.
-The whole time the speeches were rolling out, we became the front line of the Muna paparazzi.
-All the officials whipped out their mobiles and snapped away, like we held some kind of celebrity status, which I guess we did, judging by the last visitor’s book entry attesting to the fact that very few tourists come to Muna.
-After lunch and a few lengthy ballads and folk songs, sung by Government officials in starch-pressed uniforms with shiny buttons, we ended up with 20-odd Facebook friends in about ten minutes.
-We spent the rest of the afternoon merrily mingling with the locals while watching the boat races and being entertained by a few candy-floss bearing locals and a group of punk-rockers with mohawks and studded leathers.
+The whole time the speeches were rolling out, I became the front line of the Muna paparazzi.
+All the officials whipped out their mobiles and snapped away, like I held some kind of celebrity status, which I guess I did, judging by the last visitor’s book entry attesting to the fact that very few tourists come to Muna.
+After lunch and a few lengthy ballads and folk songs, sung by Government officials in starch white pressed uniforms with shiny buttons, I ended up with 20-odd Facebook friends in about ten minutes.
+I spent the rest of the afternoon merrily mingling with the locals while watching the boat races and being entertained by a few candy-floss bearing locals and a group of punk-rockers with mohawks and studded leathers.
+You gotta love Indonesia for that.

-Driving on the way back from the festival we passed a wild horse, in the thickets of the jungle nonchalantly munching on some roadside grass.
+Driving on the way back from the festival I passed a wild horse, in the thickets of the jungle nonchalantly munching on some roadside grass.
 The highlight of the day, one Muna stallion!
 Now, if only I had a rope and some horse whispering talent.
-It was apparent that the wild stallions of Muna do not acquiesce to a date scheduled on a calendar.
-We would have to return to catch the horse fighting another day.
+It was apparent that the wild stallions of Muna do not acquiesce to a date scheduled on a festival calendar.
+I would have to return to catch the horse fighting another day.